djsime1/awesome-flipperzero/FAQ.md

 > Note that you've only read the card UID and type, *not the actual data.* For that you need to select the "Run compatible app" option.

 ### Why can't I write an NFC tag?
-> Currently unsupported, but is being worked on.

-### Mifare Ultralight/NTAG was detected, but nothing happens when I'm trying to read the data.
+> This will become possible in the near future with a firmware update.

+### I was told a Mifare Ultralight/NTAG tag has password-protected sectors.
+What does that mean?
-> This happens when the tag is password protected.
-There's no quick fix for this, but solutions are in the works.
+> Either the read was interrupted, or the tag is actually password protected.
+> First, try reading the tag again but make sure it stays on the back of the device until the info screen pops up.
+> If you're still seeing the warning, Flipper can unlock Amiibo and some Xaomi tags, but be warned that there's a risk of **bricking** your tag if you use the wrong password too many times.

 ### Why does it take so long to read a Mifare Classic?
 > Mifare classics are split up into sectors, these sectors are protected by two keys.
-To read a Mifare Classic, Flipper uses a dictionary attack, which takes a big list currently comprised of about 2000 common keys, and checks them individually against each sector on the card.
+To read a Mifare Classic, Flipper uses a dictionary attack, which takes a big list currently comprised of 1241 common keys, and checks them individually against each sector on the card.
 If you know the keys, they can be manually added to the User Dictionary under the "Extra Actions" menu.

 ### What does it mean when no sectors could be read on a Mifare Classic?
-> The data on Mifare Classic cards is split up into sectors, and each section is protected by two keys.
+> The data on Mifare Classic cards is split up into sectors, and each sector is protected by two keys.
-> The read has failed, meaning the card didn't use any common keys.
-If you have access to the card reader, [mfkey32v2](https://github.com/equipter/mfkey32v2) can be used to pull keys from it.
+> If no sectors were read, then Flipper's dictionary attack has failed to find any valid keys.
+> If you know the keys, you can manually input them under the "Extra Actions" menu of the NFC app.
+Otherwise, try attacking the reader with mfkey32v2 as described a few questions down.

 ### What does it mean when some but not all sectors could be read on a Mifare Classic?
 > The data on Mifare Classic cards is split up into sectors, and each sector is protected by two keys.
 > The read wasn't successful, but it didn't fail either.
 Some of the card's data was read and saved, but not all.
-> Even if not all sectors were read, there's a slim chance a partial save will work with emulation.
+> Even if not all sectors were read, you should inspect the dump with the mobile app to see if the missing data is necessary or not.
+In a few rare cases, semi-read cards can be emulated in place of the original without issue.
+> If you still need the rest of the keys, read the next question.

+### How to I get Mifare Classic keys from a reader with [mfkey32v2](https://github.com/equipter/mfkey32v2)?
+> (WIP, Note to self: https://regex101.com/r/iXmE2N/2)

 ### Why isn't Mifare Classic emulation working?
 > There are a number of reasons, some of which can be fixed while others can't.
 The first thing you should check is that all sectors were read from the card.
 If not, look at the questions above.